PyCQA/docformatter/docs/source/usage.rst

                             wrap descriptions at this length; set to 0 to disable wrapping
                             (default: 72)
-      --black
+      --force-wrap
-                            make formatting consistent with black, setting
+                            force descriptions to be wrapped even if it may result in a mess (default: False)
-                            wrap-summaries and wrap-descriptions to a default 88 if not otherwise specified
+      --tab_width width
-                            (default: False)
+                            tabs in indentation are this many characters when wrapping lines (default: 1)
       --blank
                             add blank line after elaborate description
                             (default: False)